 Redundant Affirmation, Mantras, DBT

 If you feel yourself being weighed down by your responsibilities and occurrences which have happened recently, find yourself in a circumstance that you don’t want to be in and you’re beginning to get pissed off, remind yourself: “This is but one time.
 This is one night, one segment of life.”
 You won’t even remember this moment in two months, so why not find a way to enjoy it?

 Each night, before bed, we all lay there and think for some period of time.
 Some of us think about the next day, the next month, some of us think about dinosaurs and spaceships, and some of us think about that awesome movie we saw earlier.

 The cat knocked over the breadbox and it broke…well good, that thing was cluttering up the kitchen counter anyway.
 I saw that beautiful eagle on my way to work, flying majestically overhead.
 The coffee pot was already set up because I had the foresight and energy the night prior.
 She smiled at me.

 Over time, you will notice that you pick out the positive things as they occur throughout the day, and you will begin easily finding 30 or 40 things every night before you go to bed.
 You will learn to see life as good.

 We all have our trials.
 I work 80-hour weeks as an automation engineer and manager, write these articles, and make sure to ALWAYS help any person who asks for it, friend or not, gratitude or not.
 I have been emotionally abused and cheated on.
 I allow myself to be used.
-But, life is good, and many I have met cannot say the same, so I choose to be happy.

 Have you made the same choice?
 Will you, now?

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.